-Second, and dispositive here, the instructions as a whole make plain that a circumstantial case of copying requires not just access, but also substantial similarity.
-Instructions 28 and 41 provide that copying may be proven by demonstrating similarity.
-12 access plus substantial Instruction 43 further underscores that the Gayes "must show that there is both substantial 'extrinsic similarity' and substantial 'intrinsic similarity' as to that pair of works."
+The Thicke Parties argue that Instruction 42 was nonetheless inappropriate, because the issue of access was not at issue.
+Not so.
+The Thicke Parties take an unduly narrow view of Instruction 42 in isolation.
+The instructions as a whole make plain that a circumstantial case of copying requires not just access, but also substantial similarity.
+Instructions 28 and 41 provide that copying may be proven by demonstrating access plus substantial similarity.
+Instruction 43 further underscores that the Gayes "must show that there is both substantial 'extrinsic similarity' and substantial 'intrinsic similarity' as to that pair of works."
 Looking to the jury instructions as a whole, see Dang, 422 F.3d at 805, it is clear that the district court properly instructed the jury to find both access and substantial similarity.